The Lunch ProEst. 2020 · The Lunch Pro since 2023

 4. Hard-Boiled Eggs

-Batch-cook a dozen on Sunday, and you’ve got protein-rich snacks for the entire week.
-Pair with whole-grain pita wedges or crackers for sustained energy.
-Hard-boiled eggs are among the most affordable high-protein snacks, and most toddlers enjoy their mild flavor and soft texture.
-If you’re looking for more toddler-friendly meal ideas, eggs make an excellent foundation.
+Batch-cook a dozen on Sunday, and you instantly have a reliable, no-meat snack for the entire week.
+Pair an egg with whole-grain pita wedges, apple slices, or crackers.
+Hard-boiled eggs are among the most affordable high-protein options, and their soft texture is incredibly toddler-friendly.
+They also make a fantastic foundation for a larger toddler-friendly déjeuner.

 5. Shredded Chicken Wraps

-Mix shredded rotisserie chicken with a spoonful of Greek yogurt and finely grated vegetables like carrots and cucumber.
-Spread the mixture onto a small soft tortilla, roll tightly, and slice into pinwheel rounds for easy toddler-sized bites.
-These wraps are a great way to sneak vegetables into a protein-rich snack, and they hold up well in lunchboxes for several hours.
+Mix shredded rotisserie chicken with a spoonful of plain yogurt, grated carrots, and cucumber.
+Spread the mixture onto a small soft tortilla, roll it tightly, and slice it into little pinwheels.
+These wraps sneak vegetables into a protein-rich bite and hold up perfectly in a cold déjeuner box.

 6. Nut Butter and Banana Slices